AI Search Monitoring Tools in 2026

 How often should I check AI search visibility?

 At least weekly.
 AI search results are not stable.
-Research tracking 25 B2B SaaS brands found that only 38% of citations persist from one week to the next.
-A monthly check misses the volatility.
+Research tracking 25 B2B SaaS brands found citations are volatile: only about 1 in 5 (~21%) still holds a month later, and only about 1 in 10 survives a full quarter.
+A single snapshot misses that movement.
 Most paid monitoring tools run scheduled checks every 24 hours, which provides the trend data needed to measure whether your content investments are working.

 What is the difference between monitoring and optimization?